 On 28th June 1904, Leslie Lively’s 37-year-old father, William, suffered a fatal accident whilst working as a foreman decorator at St Patrick’s Roman Catholic Church, Shieldmuir, Wishaw, Scotland.
 According to a report in The Scotsman, death was almost instantaneous after he fell about 15 feet from a scaffold, and hit his head on a seat, fracturing his skull.

 William’s widow, Ellen, was left with four children aged between 2-14, so it seems she had to work to support them.
 At the time of the 1911 census, she was working as a temporary nurse and midwife at Ryde, Isle of Wight.
-As a result, her youngest son, James, was living with his aunt, Sarah Elizabeth Hughes (née Tallis) and her family in Birkenhead, 16-year-old Geoffrey was living alone at the family home in Union Road, Shirley, whilst 17-year-old Charles had enlisted in the Army and was a Private with the Royal Warwickshire Regiment at Budbrooke Barracks.
+As a result, her youngest son, Noel, was living with his aunt, Sarah Elizabeth Hughes (née Tallis) and her family in Birkenhead, 16-year-old Geoffrey was living alone at the family home in Union Road, Shirley, whilst 17-year-old Charles had enlisted in the Army and was a Private with the Royal Warwickshire Regiment at Budbrooke Barracks.
 We haven’t been able to find Leslie, who would have been 19 years old at the time of the 1911 census.

 For conspicuous gallantry and devotion to duty.
 This officer commanded one of the groups forming a night raiding party.
 When held up at one point by a machine gun he destroyed it with the help of another group and then, working his way round, reached two concrete dug-outs, capturing three and killing five of the enemy on the way.
 He dropped a Stokes mortar bomb into one of the dug-outs which was occupied.